uidaholib/main-web-redesign_draft/content/opportunities/faculty.md

 The library offers a range of [innovative student and faculty fellowships opportunities](https://www.lib.uidaho.edu/opportunities/fellowships/), utilizing library collections and expertise to develop projects and research.
 Fellowship areas of focus include open access publishing, digital scholarship, GIS, and faculty development and are designed to encourage institutional growth and interdepartmental collaboration.

-We are committed to engaging with and being in service to our community.
-In fall 2023, our [Special Collections](https://www.lib.uidaho.edu/special-collections/) department collaborated with the Latah Historical Society to host an archival [“unboxing event”](https://www.lmtribune.com/northwest/long-awaited-unboxing-of-psychiana-s-prized-find-a-diary/article_c24b3eb1-089a-5b19-9891-ae2e4734a954.html) at the [Kenworthy](https://www.kenworthy.org/), our nearly 100 year old art house theater in town.
+We are committed to engaging with and being of service to our community.
+In fall 2023, our [Special Collections](https://www.lib.uidaho.edu/special-collections/) department collaborated with the Latah County Historical Society to host an archival [“unboxing event”](https://www.lmtribune.com/northwest/long-awaited-unboxing-of-psychiana-s-prized-find-a-diary/article_c24b3eb1-089a-5b19-9891-ae2e4734a954.html) at our local theater.

 {% include feature/figure.html img="https://www.lib.uidaho.edu/media/faculty/spring_2023_fac_03.jpg" caption="Students outside CDIL" %}